Deploying to Heroku

 heroku config:set JHIPSTER_REGISTRY_URL="https://admin:[password]@[appname].herokuapp.com"

-If your application is killed by Heroku when your Liquibase changelog is being applied, your database will be marked as “locked” by Liquibase.
+If your application is stopped by Heroku when your Liquibase changelog is being applied, your database will be marked as “locked” by Liquibase.
 You will need to manually clean the lock table.
 On Postgres, you make sure you have a local Postgres client installed and run the following command:

 heroku pg:psql -c "update databasechangeloglock set locked=false;"

 Heroku has a default boot-timeout limit of 90 seconds.
-If your app takes longer than this, Heroku will kill the process, which may leave the database in a locked state.
+If your app takes longer than this, Heroku will stop the process, which may leave the database in a locked state.
 If the problem is persistent, try contacting Heroku Support to request a longer boot limit for your app.